mysqljs/mysql/Readme.md

 * `typeCast`: Determines if column values should be converted to native JavaScript types.
 (Default: `true`)
 * `queryFormat`: A custom query format function.
 See [Custom format](#custom-format).
+* `supportBigNumbers`: When dealing with big numbers in the database, you should enable this option.
 * `debug`: Prints protocol details to stdout.
 (Default: `false`)
 * `multipleStatements`: Allow multiple mysql statements per query.
 Be careful with this, it exposes you to SQL injection attacks.
 (Default: `false)